 - Helps students establish personal values as a foundation upon which international-mindedness will develop and flourish.

 From Junior Kindergarten to Grade 5 our students learn French, Art (grade 2 to 5), Music, Library, and Physical Education from specialty teachers, who are most often different than their classroom teachers.

 Education is best when it comes from someone that specializes in a subject area and has the focus to deliver the highest quality of education.
 As well, having our younger learners interact with more than just their classroom teacher grows their confidence, increases the number of teachers that are concerned with their education, and models the education they will be receiving as they enter Grade 6.

-This is why a child in Grade 3 gets to visit our PYP French Teacher for their language class, our PYP Art Teacher for their visual arts class, our PYP Music Teacher for music, and dedicated Physical and Health Education Teachers for their P.E. class.
+This is why a child in Grade 3 gets to visit our PYP French Teacher for their language class, our PYP Art Teacher for their visual arts class, our PYP Music Teacher for music, and dedicated Physical and Health Education Teachers for their PHE (Physical and Health Education) class.